timescale/docs/use-timescale/continuous-aggregates/hierarchical-continuous-aggregates.md

 aggregate on top of the original hypertable, because you can reuse the calculations from the hourly aggregate.

-This feature is available in Timescale&nbsp;2.9 and later.
+This feature is available from [Timescale v2.9][hierarchical-continuous-aggregates].

 ## Create a continuous aggregate on top of another continuous aggregate